 Microglia are a class of innate immune cells in the central nervous system (CNS).
 In the space of just a few years they have become a major focus of attention in multiple sclerosis (MS) research and as a therapeutic target to prevent disability progression in persons with MS.

 This e-learning module is part of a series of 5 e-learning modules created by ParadigMS on ‘the role of Microglia in Multiple Sclerosis’.
 Each module has a lead author and several contributors, all are neurologists with an expertise in multiple sclerosis and members of ParadigMS.

-You will receive a certificate of completion upon completing the e-learning and successfully completing an exam.
-Should you not be able to download it, or need any further information, please contact: email@example.com
+You will receive an EACCME certificate and 0,5 European CME credit (ECMEC®) upon completing the e-learning and successfully passing the exam.
+Should you not be able to download the certificate, or need any further information, please contact: email@example.com

 This self paced e-learning covers ‘neuroprotection and remyelination processes in MS’ in the context of Microglia.